Dual Antiplatelet Therapy For Shock Patients With Acute Myocardial Infarction (DAPT-SHOCK-AMI)

 Bleeding is defined according to the Bleeding Academic Research Consortium (BARC) criteria.

-External collaborating centre for statistical analyses.
-Institute of Biostatistics and Analyses at the Faculty of Medicine of the Masaryk University in Brno, Czech Republic
+External collaborating centre for data-management and statistical analyses: Institute of Biostatistics and Analyses at the Faculty of Medicine of the Masaryk University in Brno, Czech Republic.

 Study Type